shumwaymark/sentinelcam/README.rst

   *Image publishing has a twofold benefit*

 - Image capture from another node can be quickly initiated by an event in progress.
-- A live stream can simultaneously feed one or more monitors for on-demand real time display.
+- A live stream can simultaneously feed one or more monitors for on-demand real-time display.

 Images are transported as individual full-sized frames, each compressed into JPEG format.
 For smooth realistic video playback, the pipeline needs to run with a target throughput of somewhere